Secure Your Machines with OAuth 2.0 and OpenID Connect

 Why Use OAuth 2.0?

-OAuth 2.0 is a widely used authorization framework that allows applications to obtain limited access to user accounts on an HTTP service.
-It’s like giving a friend a temporary key to your house without giving them the full access.
+OAuth 2.0 is this super common authorization framework (OAuth 2.0 Authorization Framework - Authenticate).
+It lets apps get limited access to stuff on an HTTP service.
+Think of it like giving a friend a temporary key to your place, but you don't hand over the whole keyring, right?

 Key Features of OAuth 2.0:

-- Token-Based: Provides a secure way to pass credentials using tokens instead of direct user credentials.
+- Token-Based: It’s a safe way to pass around credentials using these things called tokens, instead of your actual login details.

-- Multiple Grant Types: Supports various ways to get access tokens, suitable for different application types.
+- Multiple Grant Types: It’s got all sorts of ways to get these access tokens, which is good 'cause different apps need different things.

 What is OpenID Connect?